memomsft/delta-lake-optimizations/docs/02-lab-optimizations.md

 - At most a few thousand partitions per table

-Let's put this on practice by partitioning our existing sales table by the column `country` and generate a new table name `sales_by_country`
+Let's put this on practice by partitioning our existing sales data by the column `country` and generate a new table name `sales_by_country`

 ```python
 # 1️⃣ Write the partitioned Delta table